fabiomolinar/powerlink-rs/README.md

 - Phase 7: Debugging and Monitoring (`powerlink-rs-monitor`):
   - Focus: Implement a dedicated `powerlink-rs-monitor` crate.
 This tool will provide a web-based GUI for real-time diagnostics.
   - Key features:
-    - In-Process (Default): Runs as a non-real-time thread in the same application as the node, communicating via an RT-safe channel (e.g., `crossbeam-channel`).
+    - In-Process (Default): Runs as a non-real-time (NRT) thread in the same application as the node, communicating via an RT-safe channel (e.g., `crossbeam-channel`).
 This provides deep, internal state visibility for development and debugging without impacting network performance.
     - Out-of-Process (Standard): Runs as a separate, standard-compliant Diagnostic Node (e.g., Node 253) that polls the MN's diagnostic OD entries (0x1F8E, 0x1101, etc.) via SDO, allowing it to monitor any compliant MN on the network.
   - Status: **In development**.
 - Phase 8: Integration Testing and Validation: